dougeby/IntuneDocs/intune-user-help/create-a-work-profile-and-enroll-your-device-in-intune-android.md

 # Create a work profile and enroll your device in Intune

 Enrolling your Android device gives you access to company email, apps, and other work data.
 As part of enrollment, you set up a work profile, which separates the personal data on your device from your work data.
-Your IT admin can manage only the work profile, which contains your work data.
-Your IT admin cannot manage the personal data on your device.
+Your company support can manage only the work profile, which contains your work data.
+Your company support cannot manage the personal data on your device.
 Find out more about [what happens when you create a work profile](what-happens-when-you-create-a-work-profile-android.md).

 To create a work profile: